githubEdit

 we will try to copy cookies.sqlite database in our device

-Python script cookieextractor.py to extract cookies from the Firefox cookies.SQLite database.
+Python script cookieextractor.pyarrow-up-right to extract cookies from the Firefox cookies.SQLite database.

 Now that we have the cookie, we can use any browser extension to add the cookie to our browser.